paulowe/gcp/analyzing-billing-data.md

 ## Analyzing Billing Data

-[Sample billing dataset](gs://cloud-training/archinfra/export-billing-example.csv) can be found on that gcp bucket
+Sample billing dataset can be found on that gcp bucket :  gs://cloud-training/archinfra/export-billing-example.csv

 Learn how to perform the following tasks quickly: